derpy54320/dss-bullworthless/README.md

 If you want to make changes or entirely new scripts for Bullworthless, you'll first need to get the server running on your computer so you can test changes.
 It does not require port forwarding or anything like that unless you need multiple people to test it.
 If you struggle with this, bring it up on discord.

-## Github
-If you're not familiar with github, the basic idea is that you *fork* the server to make your own copy of it on github, then create a *pull request* here when ready.
-You can use [GitHub Desktop](https://desktop.github.com/) to work on your fork.

 ## Setup
 1. Clone your fork of the server to your computer.
 We'll call this new folder the *server folder*.
 2. Download [derpy's script server](http://bullyscripting.net/downloads.html#dsl) and put the executable in the server folder.